sawyerthemiller/copilot-sidebar-redux/README.md

 it's on you to resize the window to your liking or push it to the right quadrant of the screen, my code won't do that

+**my copilot button is not where its supposed to be** <br />
+the script is made for uhd screens. it can be made to go on smaller screens <br />
+you will see where offset for the screen is supposed to be in the ahk code. for hd screens, i recommend cutting the curren values in half

 **the css for mine isnt working / it still looks like the new copilot** <br />
 please make sure u know -- u have to modify the window size urself and LEAVE IT OPEN <br />
 go to [copilot's standalone page](https://www.copilot.com)